Frequently Asked Questions

 A: Your child’s safety and well-being are vital to us.
 We honor each family’s choice of care and partner with you to meet your student’s needs.
 If a need is identified, we will reach out to you immediately and communicate regularly as we continue to care for your child.
 The following are a few resources available to meet student needs:

-Medical Care—If a family decides to seek medical care for their student, dorm coordinators can help arrange a local medical appointment with your guidance and authorization.
+- Medical Care—If a family decides to seek medical care for their student, dorm coordinators can help arrange a local medical appointment with your guidance and authorization.
 It is important that parents are the main point of contact with the physician and are familiar with the case as we support your child.
 It will be the family’s responsibility to pay for any medical services, care, or medication directly with the provider.
+Boarding families have access to the MercyGoHealth telehealth program which allows students and their parents to connect with local doctors for consultation or diagnosis.
+This program will also help set follow up appointments and fill prescriptions.

-If there is a need for medication (both over-the-counter and/or prescription), our Home Department staff will keep it safely stored and help your student follow the appropriate instructions for administering it.
+If there is a need for medication (both over-the-counter and/or prescription), our Residential Life staff will keep it safely stored and help your student follow the appropriate instructions for administering it.
 For safety reasons, dorms are required to store ALL medications in a locked location that is available for students to access when needed.
 It will be the responsibility of each family to cover the cost of any medication needs for their child.
-Students opting for medical care and the use of medication will be cared for in the dorm by resident counselors.

 In the case of an emergency or lingering illness, parents will need to come to St. Louis to care for their child or take their child home for care.
-If a child is taken to the hospital for surgery, parents must come within 24 hours.
+If a child is taken to the hospital for surgery, parents need to arrive within 24 hours to take oversight of their child.

 Find out more about Student Health Care.